Fito305/blocker/README.md

 **Everytime you make a change to types.proto, you have to run make proto.
 NOTES: place all notes here along with the file in which they were copied from.
+Verification is verifying the signature and then validation is validate the input and outputs.

 We need to have some kind of a chain, a blockchain mechanism to store and retireive blocks and validate all that stuff.
 Because then we can actually start filling up the blockchain, validating blocks, and actually making transactions.